Custom Meta Tags

 These are the types of figures that underline why storage is no longer secondary.
 Centralised power networks were not designed around high levels of distributed and variable renewable output, bidirectional power flows, clustered charging demand, and large local loads.

 Without sufficient buffering, clean energy will be curtailed, but energy storage provides the system layer that can change this.
-In this white paper from Avnet Silica, we will explore how investment across European energy storage startups is beginning to map the technologies and supply chains needed for resilience.
+In this article, Harvey Wilson explores how investment across European energy storage startups is beginning to map the technologies and supply chains needed for resilience.

 Opening Up the Energy Storage Landscape Through Data